Snapping Scapula Syndrome – Non-surgical options

-Greater age, lower preoperative psychological score, and longer duration of symptoms before surgery correlated with lower postoperative outcome scores.2
+Greater age, lower preoperative psychological score, and longer duration of symptoms before surgery correlated with lower postoperative outcome scores.

-In our published research in the Journal of Prolotherapy, we relayed a case study of a 31 year-old-female patient in our article: Treatment of Joint Hypermobility Syndrome, Including Ehlers-Danlos Syndrome, with Hackett-Hemwall Prolotherapy.
+In our published research in the Journal of Prolotherapy, we described a case study of a 31 year-old-female patient in our article: Treatment of Joint Hypermobility Syndrome, Including Ehlers-Danlos Syndrome, with Hackett-Hemwall Prolotherapy.

 The patients came in at the suggestion of her osteopathic doctor because of the diminishing benefits manipulation was having on her pain.